MrBMueller/MidGen/README.md

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img7.png width="100%">

-#### flat (b) and sharp (#) character signs
+#### flat (b) and sharp (#) symbols
-Note values can be increased or decresed in semitones by putting either flat and/or sharp character signs after the note value.
+Note values can be increased or decreased in semitones by putting either flat and/or sharp symbols after the note value.
 Traditional music puts them in front of the note, but here it is required to put them after the note value as additional attributes.
-The sequencer allows having multiple consecutive and mixed signs by simply summing up all flats and sharps to get the final note value.
+The sequencer allows having multiple consecutive and mixed symbols by simply summing up all flats and sharps to get the final note value.

 Example - C major with few additional flats and sharps:
 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img6.png width="100%">